binaryphile/concorde/README.md

 The quotes are evaluated out and don't end up as part of the values.

-If you assigned that to the array "my\_array" and printed out the values, you'd get:
+If you assigned the above to the array "my\_array" and printed out the values, you'd get:

 ``` bash